-The following table gives a outline of the consultation process and our approach.
+The following graphic gives a outline of our Core Approach.

 - Initial Consultation: Our work starts with time spent between a Thinking Matters adviser and the School Head and Senior Leadership team.
 We explore your school’s context and the purpose of your interest in adopting the change to a whole school approach to the teaching of thinking.
 We provide input to your plan to bring about that change, advise on selecting the right drive team to implement your strategy, how best to evaluate its effect and how the approach supports government inspection requirements.

-- Days 2 - Once the Action Plan is agreed, we return to the school for the Development Day.
-The day will be based around Developing the Cognitive Coach and Understanding skilful questioning and Effective Feedback and covers in-depth training of the relevant tools and strategies for the Drive Team.
+- Day 2 - Once the Action Plan is agreed, we return to the school to work with the whole school staff.
+This day is based around Developing as a Cognitive Coach and focuses on Understanding the Science of Learning, Skilful !uestioning and Effective Feedback.

 - Day 3 - Developing Metacognition: Thinking Processes and Visual Tools.
-Further in-depth training introducing Metacognitive Visual Tools and Thinking Processes across the School.
+Further in-depth training with whole school staff on the use of Metacognitive Visual Tools and developing Thinking Processes across the school.

 - Day 4 - Deepening Understanding: Developing Metacognition: Thinking Processes and Visual Tools.
-We work with you to review and support the embedding of the metacognitive processes across the whole school.
+We work with whole school staff to develop mastery in the use of metacognitive visual tools.

-- Day 5 - Developing Metacognition: Introducing Intelligent Learning Behaviours - through Habits of Mind.
+- Day 5 - Developing Metacognition: Introducing Intelligent Learning Behaviours - whole school staff training on making and breaking Habits of Mind.

 Take a look at our brochure outlining the Thinking Matters Approach and how we work with your school.View Brochure